gileck/book-reader-app/feature-plans/api-client-cache-refactor.md

 - Phase 5: Verification and cleanup
   - Objective: Ensure all API calls still behave correctly and pass project checks.

+- Phase 6: ApiClient provider and hook
+  - Objective: Replace global `apiClient` usage with a context-provided client instance initialized once with settings.
+Avoid global settings refs; the client is created via a factory and provided through `ApiClientProvider` with `useApiClient()` hook for consumers.

+### 3.1 Phase 6 Details

+- Target files:
+  - `src/client/utils/apiClient.ts` (convert to factory: `createApiClient(getSettings: () => Settings)` that returns `{ call }`)
+  - `src/client/context/ApiClientContext.tsx` (new): exports `ApiClientProvider`, `useApiClient`
+  - `src/pages/_app.tsx`: wrap app with `ApiClientProvider` after `SettingsProvider`
+  - Call sites currently importing global `apiClient` (clients, contexts, hooks): refactor to use `useApiClient()` where feasible

+- Description:
+  - Remove module-level `getSettingsRef` and `initializeApiClient`.
+The client should not hold a global settings ref.
+  - Implement `createApiClient(getSettings)` that closes over the `getSettings` function supplied by provider so each call sees latest settings.
+  - Add `ApiClientContext` with `ApiClientProvider` that creates the client once and provides it; re-create on settings changes if needed.
+  - Consumers in React (routes, contexts, hooks) import `useApiClient()` to perform API calls.
+  - For non-React modules (e.g., `src/apis/**/client.ts`) that cannot use hooks, prefer a thin singleton accessor set by the provider (no settings stored globally).
+Alternatively, accept an `ApiClient` parameter in those functions (larger refactor).
+Decision: Start with a provider-set singleton accessor for API modules, while React code uses `useApiClient()`.

+- Notes:
+  - Preserve API Guidelines: API modules continue to import API names from `index.ts` and return `CacheResult<T>`.
+  - Ensure no server code is imported client-side.
+  - Effective offline still overrides per-call options.

 ## 4. Potential Issues & Open Questions

 - Risk: Early module imports might call `apiClient` before initialization.
 Mitigation: The initialization component mounts within `SettingsProvider` and runs on first render; if any API calls happen even earlier, consider defaulting `getSettingsSafe()` to read from `localStorage` or render the initializer before other providers.
 Current app structure mounts routes after providers, so risk is low.